How to uplift non-maximal gauged supergravities: Kaluza-Klein calculus

 More systematically, $p$-forms $B^{[p]}$ transform in a subrepresentation of $R_p\subset R_v^{\otimes p}$ and the embedding tensor can be used to define an \emph{intertwiner} $Y^{[p]}:R_{p+1} \rightarrow R_p$ with the properties that $Y^{[p]} \cdot Y^{[p+1]} = 0$ whenever the embedding tensor satisfies the quadratic constraints.
 For example, $Y^{[1]} = Z^{M\alpha} : \text{adj.} \rightarrow R_1$ and $Z^{M\alpha} \Theta_{M}{}^\beta = 0$.
 Field strengths are always of the form

 This means that $Y^{[p-1]}\,\mathcal{H}^{[p]} $ is always independent of the ($p+1$)-forms.
-In the context of consistent truncations, this implies that $\mathcal{H}^{[D-2]}$ can only appears contracted with $Y^{[D-3]}$, otherwise the tensor hierarchy would not end and gauge invariance would be spoiled.
+In the context of consistent truncations, the contributions from $\mathcal{H}^{[D-2]}$ to the gauge invariant field strengths can only appears contracted with $Y^{[D-3]}$, otherwise the tensor hierarchy would not end and gauge invariance would be spoiled.
 We refer to \cite{Greitz:2013pua} for more details on the systematics of the tensor hierarchy.